aky2004/Centrion-TaskManagemenApp/README.md

-# Centrion - Full-Stack Task Management & Collaboration Application
+# Centrion - Project Management & Collaboration Application

 A modern, production-ready task management and collaboration platform similar to Trello, Notion, and Asana.
 Built with the MERN stack (MongoDB, Express.js, React.js, Node.js) with real-time collaboration features powered by Socket.io.